 Entering Form 1095-A

-To enter Form 1095-A into Form 8962 in TaxSlayer ProWeb, from the Federal Section of the tax return, (Form 1040) select:
+To enter Form 1095-A into Form 8962 in TaxSlayer ProWeb, within the tax return follow these steps:

-- Health Insurance - Click Yes to the health insurance question, then Continue.
+- In the left side menu select Health Insurance, click Yes to the health insurance question, then click Continue.

 If you wish to override the calculated Tax Family Size please click here